Skip to contents

 salmonMSE is an age-structured model that can relax the assumptions from the typical spawner-return model:

-1. The stock-recruit relationship predicts the number of outmigrating juveniles, not the return, from the egg production (not the number of spawners)
+1. The stock-recruit relationship predicts the number of outmigrating juveniles, not the return, from the egg production (not the number of spawners).
+The density-dependent and density-independent components of survival are modeled separately.

 Accordingly, reference points are calculated with more structural complexity compared to the simple approach.
-However, comparisons below indicate the many situations where the salmonMSE reference points overlap with the typical salmon approach.
+Comparisons below indicate the many situations where the salmonMSE reference points do and don’t overlap with the simpler reference points.

 Calculations for MSY